pymupdf/PyMuPDF/README.md

 MuPDF can access files in PDF, XPS, OpenXPS, CBZ, EPUB and FB2 (e-books) formats, and it is known for its top performance and high rendering quality.

-With PyMuPDF you can access files with extensions like “.pdf”, “.xps”, “.oxps”, “.cbz”, “.fb2” or “.epub”.
-In addition, about 10 popular image formats can also be opened and handled like documents: ".png", ".jpg", ".bmp", ".tiff", etc..
+With PyMuPDF you can access files with extensions like ".pdf", ".xps", ".oxps", ".cbz", ".fb2" or ".epub".
+In addition, about 10 popular image formats can also be handled like documents: ".png", ".jpg", ".bmp", ".tiff", etc..

 > In partnership with [Artifex](https://artifex.com/), PyMuPDF is now also available for commercial licensing.
 This agreement has no impact on use cases, that are compliant with the open-source license AGPL.
-Please see the “License and Copyright” section below for additional information.
+Please see the "License and Copyright" section below for additional information.

 # Usage and Documentation
 For all supported document types (i.e. **_including images_**) you can